pedropalau/commands/devops/docker/README.md

 1. Solving error: `bind: address already in use`

-   Check all the process using the address or `PORT` with the command:
+   Check the process using the address or `PORT` with the command:

    ```
    $ sudo netstat -pna | grep <PORT>